 Chinese stocks have been out of favor in recent years, dragged down first by the trade war and then when the coronavirus outbreak began in China.
 But Tencent Holdings stock has held up well.

 China’s biggest social media company—inventors of the WeChat app—Tencent recently built an artificial intelligence lab in Seattle, with the intent of expanding its voice-to-text and virtual assistant offerings.
-TCEHY stock, meanwhile, is basically flat the last two years, despite the share price being sliced by more than half from its February 2021 peak.
+TCEHY stock, meanwhile, is basically flat since the March 2020 pandemic lows.

-But the worst appears to be over for this stock, as it’s actually up 23% from its bottom around 39 in mid-March.
-With earnings expected to improve 18% this year and the stock trading at a reasonable 28 times forward earnings, the math suggests the next big move is likely to be up again.
+But the worst appears to be over for this stock, as it’s actually up 71% from its bottom around 25 in October.
+With earnings expected to improve 12% next year and the stock trading at a reasonable 21 times forward earnings, the math suggests the next big move is likely to be up again.
 TCEHY looks like it’s worth a nibble at current prices.

 It’s worth considering adding these two top AI stocks to your portfolio, especially Tencent Holdings, which appears to be in the midst of a more meaningful rebound.
-Bigger picture, the AI trend has been a boon for these stocks the last few years, and could be even better in the coming years as the global AI marketplace becomes increasingly mainstream, and the global economy recovers from the current virus crisis.
+Bigger picture, the AI trend has been a boon for these stocks, and could be even better in the coming years as the global AI marketplace becomes increasingly mainstream, and the global economy recovers.